 This table lists directories of special interest created when installing a Collector.

 ||Class cache directory.|

 Download the full Windows installation package for your architecture.
 Do a custom installation if you only need the Collector.

 The setup defaults to an installation path (

 Run the installation using a designated account.
-For AppMon 6.3 and later, you can define
+You can define

 DT_RUNASUSER in the script.